BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_user_removal_request.md

 name: Request to remove a duplicate user from Keycloak
 about: To remove an IDIR or BCeID user when username update causes conflicts
 title: ''
-labels: sso-delete-user, sso
+labels: sso, sso-delete-user
-assignees: thegentlemanphysicist, junminahn, arcshiftsolutions, zsamji
+assignees: arcshiftsolutions, junminahn, thegentlemanphysicist, zsamji

 ---